vuejs/v2.vuejs.org/src/v2/guide/components.md

 - kebab-case
 - camelCase or kebab-case if the component has been defined using camelCase
-- kebab-case, camelCase or Title case if the component has been defined using TitleCase
+- kebab-case, camelCase or TitleCase if the component has been defined using TitleCase

 ``` js
 components: {